arcan1s/ahriman/docs/setup.rst

    .. code-block:: shell

-      sudo ahriman -a x86_64 repo-setup ...
+      sudo ahriman -a x86_64 service-setup ...

-   ``repo-setup`` literally does the following steps:
+   ``service-setup`` literally does the following steps:

    #.
       Create ``/var/lib/ahriman/.makepkg.conf`` with ``makepkg.conf`` overrides if required (at least you might want to set ``PACKAGER``):